 Cost Per Click

-Most people incorrectly use the terms cost-per-click (CPC) and pay-per-click (PPC) interchangeably.
+Most people incorrectly use website terminology, cost-per-click (CPC) and pay-per-click (PPC) interchangeably.
 PPC is the type of advertising program in which in pay for traffic (such as Adwords).
 CPC is the actual cost of that program.

 Email is just one of many marketing channels available.
 Most businesses use email marketing campaigns to engage with existing clients or potential customers and to move them along their buyer journey.